 - Check out how to contribute to the project

-We are looking forward to seeing you with us!
+We look forward to seeing you with us!